LebogangBantsijang/Audio-File-Manager/README.md

 * Before you start ensure that you have permission to read or write to enternal storage.
 [Guide](https://developer.android.com/guide/topics/permissions/overview)

 #### How do I use Audio-File-Manager?
 The following code will collect audio files automatically from the the device moment your Activity or Fragment is created.
-If there is an update then the onGetAudio will be called
+If there is an update then the onQueryComplete will be called with an updated list.
 ```
-AudioFileManger audioFileManger = new AudioFileManger(this /*Context*/, this /*LifeCycle Owner*/);
-audioFileManger.registerCallbacks(new AudioCallBacks() {
+AudioManager audioManger = new AudioManager(context);
+audioManger.registerCallbacks(new AudioCallbacks(){
     @Override
-    public void onGetAudio(List<AudioMediaItem> mediaItems) {
+    public void onQueryComplete(List<Audio> audioList){
-        //List of all local file
+    //use data
     }
+}, lifecycleOwner);

+AlbumManager albumManager = new AlbumManager(context);
+albumManager.registerCallbacks(new AlbumCallbacks(){
     @Override
-    public void onUpdate(AudioMediaItem mediaItem) {
+    public void onQueryComplete(List<Album> albumList){
-        //Updated item
+    //use data
     }

-    @Override
-    public void onRemove(AudioMediaItem mediaItem) {
-        //Removed Item
-    }
-});
+}, lifecycleOwner);
 ```
-The following code enables you to manually collect files from the device.
+Alternatively you can do the following:
 ```
+AudioManager audioManger = new AudioManager(context);
+List<Audio> list = audioManger.getAudio();

-AudioFileManger audioFileManger = new AudioFileManger();
+AlbumManager albumManager = new AlbumManager(context);
-audioFileManger.getItems(this); //Returns list of Audio Items
+List<Album> list = albumManager.getAlbums();
 ```

-### Documentation
-Coming Soon.

-##### Conditions
-* You cannot register callbacks if you have instantiated the AudioFileManager object without the context and lifecyce owner.
-If you do then an exception will be thrown.
-* If you have instantiated the AudioFileManager object without the context and lifecycle owner then every method you call should accept a context in the parameter.
+The library has: -
+* ArtistManager
+* PlaylistManager
+* GenreManager
+* AlbumManager
+* AudioManager

+All of them have the exact same setup and each manager has it's own data model.

 ### Compatability
 * Minimum Android SDK: Audio-File-Manager v4 requires a minimum API level of 21.